roguehistory/Hist_Digh3814/content/en/week/3/instructions.md

 ### Read

 + Cook, Katherine.
 2018 Negotiating Memory: Funerary Commemoration as Social Change in Barbados.
-African and Black Diaspora: An International Journal. [link](https://doi.org/10.1080/17528631.2017.1412929)
+African and Black Diaspora: An International Journal. [official link](https://doi.org/10.1080/17528631.2017.1412929) but you can [get the pdf via Google Scholar](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Negotiating+memory%3A+funerary+commemoration+as+social+change+in+emancipation-era+Barbados&btnG=)
 + Pillatt, Toby. et al. 2020 The Burial Space Research Database (Data Paper), Internet Archaeology 55. [link](https://doi.org/10.11141/ia.55.3)
 + Gupta, Neha.
 2017.
 Geographic Visualization in Archaeology.
 Journal of Archaeological Method and Theory 24, 852–885 [link](https://link.springer.com/article/10.1007/s10816-016-9298-7)
 + Baxter, Jane Eva.
 2020.
 Emotional Practice and Emotional Archaeology- A Perspective from the Archaeology of Childhood in Kisha Supernant, Jane Eva Baxter, Natasha Lyons, Sonya Atalay (eds).
-Archaeologies of the Heart, Springer, Cham. [link](https://d1wqtxts1xzle7.cloudfront.net/62331014/Arch_of_the_Heart_2020_full_volume20200310-90042-hp4vm0.pdf?1583877426=&response-content-disposition=inline%3B+filename%3DArchaeologies_of_the_Heart.pdf&Expires=1594406138&Signature=F2bEAlsWUvWfv64GK42TOlwRpgNdVhCrIhpToIS6qTyuJmogjaOMml1~6XLWT2RCLwqtUN7iC6oYiXCJyDiswm7yPiExkaQ0mpz70DzeftlQ4MV-ckuSVFx6rLrvd9jpUea0mls9N6BKv-Ii1O8lqWWxf-hw~L0SxOlD1DPR9Vct5uVXEc6HJLtnl5snhV900mVHSjNEVgpVuuEc0MHu-OCNrWtBgKHh9ZpmZreESGBHM-YrXfNZlc2uF3BlFTpK-PALMcU3zIwJLXlyxk0U48NkVU8tQHG4I5ExSiQwFzJIfIyqgErT2Sk58NLVPGY1brHwBpyYMU5WQfLpBQR1Cw__&Key-Pair-Id=APKAJLOHF5GGSLRBV4ZA#page=125)
+Archaeologies of the Heart, Springer, Cham. [link via Google Scholar](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Emotional+Practice+and+Emotional+Archaeology-+A+Perspective+from+the+Archaeology+of+Childhood&btnG=)

 Each reading is 'seeded' with annotations by me; some of my annotations contain video from me directing you to pay attention to particular issues or ideas. **Annotate** anything interesting you find with Hypothes.is while logged into our reading group, keeping in mind what you've already heard/read.